 Their pricing remains one of the most cost-effective options as you scale up (unlike services like SendGrid which start off quite affordable but become quite expensive as you scale).

-While they don’t have the strong brand / reputation of SendGrid or Mandrill, they seem to tick a lot of the boxes when it comes to deliverability, good reporting, fair pricing, and a good overall product.
-They offer a free dedicated IP address for any customers sending more than 350,000 emails per month.
+While they don’t have the strong brand/reputation of SendGrid or Mandrill, they seem to tick a lot of the boxes when it comes to deliverability, good reporting, fair pricing, and a good overall product.

-Their API and documentation is very extensive, and they also have a good variety of integrations and web hooks for getting your app / service connected.
+Their API and documentation are very extensive, and they also have a good variety of integrations and webhooks for getting your app/service connected.

 Amazon SES (Simple Email Service) – 3/5